ljxw88/pvae-tangent-estimator/README.md

 # A Remedy for Negative Monte Carlo Estimated Values of KL-Divergence
-This repo is code for a Tensorflow implementation of Poincare Variational Auto-Encoder.
+This repo is code for a Pytorch implementation of Poincare Variational Auto-Encoder.
 KL-divergence inside Evidence Lower-Bound is replaced by Tangent/Absolute-KL-divergence.

 ## Prerequisites
 - Install Prerequisite packages: `pip install -r -U requirements.txt`